rossta/rossta.github.com/source/blog/2018-12-30-refactoring-to-nested-abstract-components-vuejs-pdf-viewer.html.md

   </ScrollingDocument>
 </template>
 ```
-The `<PDFPreview>` is almost identical and demonstrates why we went to the trouble of using scoped slots:
+The `<PDFPreview>` is almost identical and demonstrates why we went to the trouble of using scoped slots
 ```html
 <template>
   <ScrollingDocument